 - All gold items will be plumb gold as defined by the Federal Trade Commission's Guidelines for the Jewelry.
 Precious Metals and Pewter Industries, 16 C.F.R.
 Part 23, reference section 23.4, the National Stamping Act and the National Gold & Silver Stamping Act 15 U.S.C.
 291, et. seq. and the FTC.

-- All merchandise must comply with FTC regulations and laws governing the production of fine jewelry, precious metals and gem stones.
+- All merchandise must comply with FTC regulations and laws governing the production of fine jewelry, precious metals, diamonds, and gemstones.

 - All rings for stock will be furnished in size seven (7) for ladies and size ten (10) for men unless specified on individual order.
 All finger sizes must be within 1/4 size of the required size.
-Other ring sizes are available through special order.
+Other ring sizes are available through special order process.

 - Castings will be complete and show no signs of eye-visible damage.